 The Society's History Committee shall consist of the Chair and at least three members, one from each of the three Society technical areas, appointed by the Chair.
 The History Committee shall be responsible for maintaining a historical record of the Society, obtaining oral histories of significant technical contributors in fields relevant to the technical activities of the UFFC-S, keeping history sections of the UFFC-S website up-to-date, submitting relevant records to the IEEE Engineering and Technology History Wiki, participating in IEEE historical events, and publishing Society historical articles.

-The Member Services Committee shall consist of at least three members appointed by the Chair, one from each of the three Society technical areas.
-The Committee shall encourage IEEE and UFFC membership, recruitment of UFFC-S student members, promotion of eligible members to senior membership status, initiate membership drives, prepare membership material for special mailings, and organize a membership booth at all Symposia sponsored or financially co-sponsored by the Society.
+The Membership and Data Analytics Committee shall consist of at least three members appointed by the Chair, one from each of the three Society technical areas.
+The Committee shall encourage IEEE and UFFC-S membership, recruitment of UFFC-S student members, promotion of eligible members to senior membership status, initiate membership drives, prepare membership material for special mailings, and organize a membership booth at all Symposia sponsored or financially co-sponsored by the Society.
 The Chair shall maintain society membership statistics, provide the statistics and membership information to AdCom Committees as needed, keep information on the membership sections of the UFFC-S website up-to-date, and interface with the Membership Development Committee of the IEEE.
 The Committee shall be responsible for membership data gathering, compliance, and reporting.

 The UFFC-S Chapters Committee shall consist of at least three members appointed by the Chair, one from each of the three Society technical areas.
 The Committee shall actively promote the generation of new UFFC-S Chapters and Student Branch Chapters, maintain an up-to-date list of officers of all existing UFFC-S Chapters and Student Branch Chapters and their activities on the UFFC-S website, monitor their activities to ensure that they remain active, and review financial and other support requests from Chapters and coordinate with the Society Treasurer and other appropriate resources to assist in Chapter activities.
 The Committee Chair shall interact with the IEEE Member and Geographic Activities (MGA) to get Chapters related information.